gc3-uzh-ch/gridka-school/tutorial/tutorial.rst

 ==================================================

-This guide is to be used as reference for the installation of OpenStack `Grizzly` during the `GridKa School 2013 - Training Session on OpenStack`.
+This guide is to be used as reference for the installation of OpenStack `Grizzly` during the: `GridKa School 2013 - Training Session on OpenStack`.

 OpenStack overview